North Carolina Tiny Home Zoning

 If you’re opting for an off-grid lifestyle, investing in solar power is also a good idea.
 If the set-up of your North Carolina tiny home is permanent or semi-permanent, we recommend a ground mounted solar array.
 And housing the heavy batteries in a separate outbuilding will allow you to make the most of your tiny home’s precious square footage.

-Another key design element for North Carolina tiny homes is an exterior deck, especially if you’re planning to live on the coast.
+Another key design element for North Carolina tiny homes is an exterior deck, especially if you’re planning to live on the coast or like to entertain.
 Your builder should be able to assist with your overall site plan and may even be able to create a set of deck construction documents to be used for building your deck on-site.